 What You Need

 You will need a good knife, cutting board, measuring spoons and a casserole dish.
-But what you really want is a good set of pans, some terrific dinnerware and lovely drink glasses, right?
+But what you really want is a good set of pans, right?

 Sweet Baked Acorn Squash Recipe